-1. Make sure your kid eats breakfast.
+1. Make sure your kids eat healthier for breakfast.

 After fasting for 10 or 12 hours (literally) our bodies need the proper nutrition to get our metabolism kick-started properly.
 It may not be obvious but, breakfast is the most important meal of the day.
 And it should be the largest.
-This is where a lifestyle change may be critical.
-Instead of rolling out of bed and frantically getting everyone ready to head out the door, grabbing some toast or packaged foods on the way out, we may need to re-think how and when we start our days.
+This is where lifestyle change may be critical.
+Instead of rolling out of bed and frantically getting everyone ready to head out the door, grabbing some toast, or packaged foods on the way out, we may need to re-think how and when we start our days.

 Again, after 10 to 12 hours without food, the proper fuel will give our kids the nutrition they need to concentrate and feel well at school.
 Without starting with the proper fuel, our bodies could go into “starvation mode” and cause us to have a difficult time maintaining proper body weight.

-Your children may actually need practice eating breakfast.
+Your children may actually need to practice eating breakfast.
 If so, start small and work into a bigger meal.
 Most children will do well with a breakfast of around 500 calories.
 BUT, those need to be nutritional calories, not sugar.

 Including a source of protein first thing in the morning is important for our body’s metabolism.
 Also, whole grains and healthy fats are important.
 A perfect little breakfast would be one egg, fried in coconut oil, on a slice of gluten-free bread, topped with a couple of slices of avocado.
 Bam!
 Easy.
 Perfect kid meal.